biocommons/hgvs/doc/quick_start.rst

 By default, you'll connect to the public UTA database instance hosted by `Invitae <http://invitae.com/>`_.

-Then, with that connection, instantiate an VariantMapper:
+Then, with that connection, instantiate a VariantMapper:

 >>> import hgvs.variantmapper
 variantmapper = hgvs.variantmapper.VariantMapper(hdp)